Diocese of Fairbanks

-The Diocese of Fairbanks (Dioecesis de Fairbanks) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the northern part of the state of Alaska in the United States.
-It was formerly named the Prefecture Apostolic of Alaska (1894–1917), the Vicariate Apostolic of Alaska (1917–1951), and the Vicariate Apostolic of Northern Alaska (1951–1962).
+The Diocese of Fairbanks (Dioecesis de Fairbanks) is a diocese of the Catholic Church in the northern part of the state of Alaska and geographically the largest diocese in the United States.
+The mother church is the Sacred Heart Cathedral in Fairbanks.
+The bishop is Steven Maekawa.

-The Diocese of Fairbanks is led by a bishop who serves as pastor of the mother church, Sacred Heart Cathedral in the City of Fairbanks.
-The diocese is a suffragan of the Archdiocese of Anchorage-Juneau.
-His Excellency Steven Maekawa, O.P. is the current Bishop of Fairbanks.

-Statistics

-As of 2023, the Diocese of Fairbanks had 46 parishes and missions, with 14 priests, to serve 11,876 Catholics, in an area of 409849 sqmi.
-It is geographically the largest diocese in the United States.

 History

 1867 – 1900

 When the United States purchased Alaska in 1867 from the Empire of Russia, it was under the jurisdiction of the Diocese of Vancouver Island in Canada.
 Bishop Charles Seghers of that diocese made several missionary trips to Alaska during the early 1870s.
-He later sent Reverend John Althoff, a Dutch priest, to create missions in Wrangell, Alaska, the Cassiar mining district on the Stikine River, and the former Russian capital of Sitka, Alaska.
+He later sent John Althoff, a Dutch priest, to create missions in Wrangell, Alaska, the Cassiar mining district on the Stikine River, and the former Russian capital of Sitka, Alaska.
 Althoff established the first permanent Catholic presence in Alaska when he founded Saint Rose of Lima Parish in Wrangell on May 3, 1879.
 After the discovery of gold near Juneau, Alaska, Althoff moved there.
 He celebrated the first mass and baptism in Juneau in an interdenominational "Log Cabin Church" on July 17, 1882.

 In May 1886, Seghers was murdered by a traveling companion near Nulato, Alaska, while on a missionary trip.
-After learning of Segher's death, Reverend Pascal Tosi of the Society of Jesus unilaterally took control of the Alaska missions.
+After learning of Segher's death, Pascal Tosi of the Society of Jesus unilaterally took control of the Alaska missions.
 Later that summer in the Pacific Northwest of the United States, the Jesuit superior of the Rocky Mountain Mission, Joseph M. Cataldo, appointed Tosi as superior of the Alaska mission.

 On July 27, 1894, Pope Leo XIII erected the Prefecture Apostolic of Alaska.
 He transferred all of Alaska from the Canadian Dioceses of Vancouver Island and New Westminster and appointed Tosi as the prefect apostolic.
-Due to poor health, Tosi was forced to resign in 1897; Leo XIII replaced him with Reverend Jean-Baptiste René from the Society of Jesus.
+Due to poor health, Tosi was forced to resign in 1897; Leo XIII replaced him with Jean-Baptiste René from the Society of Jesus.